WindMillCode/vscode-extension-libraries/windmillcode-extension-pack-0/README.md

   * fix angular_translate in use cases where it did not know how to properly deal with an object v 1.0.0
   * remove angular service method from typescript snippetsschema as functionality is now the @windmillcode/angular-templates schematic package

-v 2.0.0
-* started to refactor extension tasks.json to use go instead of powershell for better cross os platform suppport, angular and yarn are completed so far
+* complete refactor of extension tasks.json to use go instead of powershell for better cross os platform suppport